 In Their Own Words

-Every quote below is drawn directly from a primary, verifiable source: a published paper with a working DOI.
+Every quote below is reproduced verbatim from a primary, verifiable source with a working DOI or archive link.
 The precise citation is given for each.

 — Austin Tripp and José Miguel Hernández-Lobato, Department of Engineering, University of Cambridge.
 Genetic Algorithms Are Strong Baselines for Molecule Generation (2023). arXiv:2310.09267

-“Evolutionary design techniques can overcome the limitations of conventional hand-design methods by searching the design space and automatically finding effective solutions that would ordinarily not be found.”
+“Evolutionary design techniques can overcome these limitations by searching the design space and automatically finding effective solutions that would ordinarily not be found.”

 — Jason Lohn, Gregory Hornby and Derek Linden, NASA Ames Research Center.
 An Evolved Antenna for Deployment on NASA’s Space Technology 5 Mission, in Genetic Programming Theory and Practice II, Springer (2005). doi.org/10.1007/0-387-23254-0_18